 The cache peer is a specialised peer that stores popular files at the network core to reduce the amount of expensive air-interface usage.
-The peer cache owes it name to the fact that we recommend to implement it as an ordinary peer that interfaces with the mobile domain controller and the indexing server.
+The cache peer owes its name to the fact that we recommend to implement it as an ordinary peer.
+It interfaces with both the mobile domain controller and the indexing server.
 These negotiate what resources should be stored at the network-core.
-In our implementation the cache peer receives information from the indexing server.
-It uses the list of popular resources to adopt its caching strategy and decide whether to fetch or to drop a cached resource.
+In our implementation the cache peer receives the list of popular resources from the indexing server to adopt its caching strategy.
+Based on this, it decides whether to fetch or to drop a cached resource.

 If the access characteristic measured at the index servers signals multiple downloads of a popular file, caching is initiated.
 For downloading of files, the cache peer uses the same mechanism as an arbitrary peer.
-As such, the completion of chunks is signalled to the index server, which informs the requesting peers.
-This signalling is very important as it turns a switch and prevents any new downloads from the mobile peers, instead the resource is shared from the cache peer only.
-Peers that join later will only receive a single source: the cache peer.
+At that moment, resource access control is partly shifted from the network-edge towards the network-core.
+This signalling of chunk completion is required as it switches the super peer behaviour; from then on, all other sources except the cache peer will be hidden from further source requests.
+New downloads from peers on the mobile infrastructure are prevented.